-Documents you should see posted
+Docui ments you should see posted

-- Most recent DHR license, if licensed. - Most recent licensing evaluation form, if licensed. - Most recent deficiency report, if applicable. - Corrective or adverse action notices, if applicable. - Most recent fire inspection report. - Most recent health department inspection report and food permit or written permission from health department to cater food. - Menu for meals and snacks. - Emergency names and numbers for fire department, law enforcement, medical assistance, poison control center and substitute help. - Emergency procedures.
+Most recent DHR license, if licensed

+Most recent licensing evaluation form, if licensed

+Most recent deficiency report, if applicable

+Corrective or adverse action notices, if applicable

+Most recent fire inspection report

+Most recent health department inspection report and food permit or written permission from health department to cater food

-General
+Menu for meals and snacks Emergency names and numbers for fire department, law enforcement,

+medical assistance, poison control center and substitute help - Emergency procedures

+Gene ral

-- Are you licensed or exempt from licensure?
-Nationally accredited? - Are background checks required for all staff members? - How long has the program been in operation? - What is the staff to child ratio? - How many children will be in my child's group? - What is your discipline policy? - How do you handle medical, fire and weather emergencies? - May I drop in and visit at any time?
+Are you licensed or exempt from licensure?
+Nationally accredited?
+Are background checks required for all staff members?
+How long has the program been in operation?
+What is the staff to child ratio?

-Caregivers/Teachers
+How many children will be in my child's group?

+What is your discipline policy?

+How do you handle medical, fire and weather emergencies?

+- May I drop in and visit at any time?

+Care givers/Teachers

-- Do the caregivers seem to really like children? - Do the caregivers get down on each child's level to speak with the child? - Are children's needs quickly met even when things are busy? - Are caregivers trained in CPR, first aid and early childhood development? - Are parents' ideas welcomed?
-Are there ways for you to get involved? - Are caregivers trained and experienced?
+Do the caregivers seem to really like children?

+Do the caregivers get down on each child's level to speak with the child?

-Environment
+Are children's needs quickly met even when things are busy?

+Are caregivers trained in CPR, first aid and early childhood development?

+Are parents' ideas welcomed?
+Are there ways for you to get involved?

+Are caregivers trained and experienced?

+Enviro onmen t

-- Is the atmosphere bright and pleasant?
+Is the atmosphere bright and pleasant?

-- Is the outside play area fenced and does it have safe and ageappropriate equipment?
+Is the armosphere sing in and pleasant?
+Is the outside play area fenced and does it have safe and age-appropriate

+equipment?

 - Is the environment clean and orderly?

-Activities
+Activi ties

-- Are children involved in a variety of activities with a balance of quiet and busy time? - Is a daily schedule or a lesson plan posted? - Are there plenty of age-appropriate clean and safe toys, books and materials? - Are toys within reach of the children?
+Are children involved in a variety of activities with a balance of quiet and

-Guide to Choosing Child Care
+busy time?

+Is a daily schedule or a lesson plan posted?

+Are there plenty of age-appropriate clean and safe toys, books and materials?

+Are tovs within reach of the children?